Fair Housing

 • Falsely deny that housing is available for inspection, sale or rental.

-• Make an advertisement of a dwelling that indicates any preference, limitation or discrimination.
+• Make, print or publish any notice, statement or advertisement of a dwelling that indicates any preference, limitation or discrimination.

 • Impose different sales prices or rental charges for the sale or rental of a dwelling.